ashtonmeuser/godot-wasm/README.md

 ### Addon

-Installation in a Godot project involves simply downloading and installing a zip file from Godot's UI.
+Installation in a Godot project can be done entirely through Godot's built-in Asset Library.
 Recompilation of the engine is *not* required.
+Using the Asset Library tab within the Godot editor, search for "Godot Wasm", and follow the prompts to install.
+You can also explore the [Godot Wasm asset page](https://godotengine.org/asset-library/asset/1798) in a browser.
+Note that the Asset Library has an approval process that can take several days and may therefore be a version or two behind.

+Alternatively, you can download the repository as a ZIP file and import manualy via the same Asset Library tab within the Godot editor.
-1. Download the Godot Wasm addon zip file from the [releases page](https://github.com/ashtonmeuser/godot-wasm/releases).
+1. Download a ZIP of Godot Wasm from the [repository](https://github.com/ashtonmeuser/godot-wasm).
-1. In Godot's Asset Library tab, click Import and select the addon zip file.
+1. In Godot's Asset Library tab, click Import and select the downloaded ZIP file.
 Follow prompts to complete installation of the addon.

-Alternatively, you can use the Asset Library tab within the Godot editor, search for "Wasm", and follow the prompts to install.
-Yet another alternative is downloading directly from the [asset page](https://godotengine.org/asset-library/asset/1798) and following the installation instructions above.
-Note that the Asset Library has an approval process that can take several days and may therefore be a version or two behind.

 ### Godot Module